vasumahesh1/scaledjs/README.md

 Specify the Starting Condition of some part of the Map.
 Like: Telling the Map to have atleast one Hilly Area.

-There are 4 Starting slots namely the:
+There are 4 Starting slots:
 * Top Left
 * Top Right
 * Bottom Left